Volume II By Frank Jordan (Updated 4/6/20) See also the Immunition Report on this website titled “Viruses”.

 How Does MG Beta Glucan Work with My Immune System?

-MG Beta 1,3/1,6 Glucan seeks to be micronized (small particle) into microparticulate (1-2 microns) after extraction from the cell walls of Baker’s yeast without altering chemical composition.
+MG Beta 1,3/1,6 Glucan is micronized (small particle) into microparticulate (1-4 microns) after extraction from the cell walls of Baker’s yeast without altering chemical composition.
 MG Glucan is then processed to avoid reaggregation and to assure no harmful yeast proteins remain that might cause negative or allergic reactions.

-Colds and flu are a reality from which there is no escape and they can be dangerous if ignored.
-If fever remains high above 104, symptoms persist beyond 10 days including chills or coughing produces thick, yellow greenish sputum, call your health care provider immediately.
+Colds and flu plus other viruses are a reality from which there is no escape and they can be dangerous if ignored.
+If fever remains high above 104, symptoms persist beyond 10 days including chills or coughing produces thick, yellow greenish sputum, or you have the CoVid-19 symptoms previously enumerated, call your health care provider immediately.
+If Covid-19 symptoms are present, insist from your health care provider a test to demonstrate you are a carrier or you are clear.

-An activated immune system aspiring to a normalized condition is a primary goal to address the miseries of cold and flu viral infections.
+An activated immune system aspiring to a normalized condition is a primary goal to address the miseries of cold, flu and other viral infections.
 Antibiotics unfortunately do not work on viruses, but are designed to combat bacterial challenges. .
 Microparticulate (MG) Glucan in an insoluble oral supplement form is a suggested nutritional immune response normalizer based on major medical school research from 1999-2011, plus additional medical school research going back decades.

 Reprinted with permission from Immunition Reports